Rohit-Anantha/Austin_Tech_Dining/Scripts/README.md

-### Information file for Menu Parser
+### Information file for Menu Parser and Dining URL
 ## Author: Rohit Anantha
-## Version: 1.0
+## Version: 1.1

 ## Current Capabilities:

-can get the plain list of food from a certain place
+MenuParser - multifunctional
+DiningURL - creates a new URL based on a long menu.aspx based on location, updates to the daily.

 ## TODO